-Getting accurate user insights into your content should be high on the list of priorities in your long-form strategy.
+Getting accurate user insights into your content should be high on the list of priorities in your long-form b2b content strategy.
 You want to know your hard work is paying off, after all.
 If you would like to know more about how Foleon’s Content Creation platform can help then please give us a shout.
 Marketing is our passion and long-form is one of the content formats we get most excited about.
 We’d love to chat!

 Key points and learnings